 - A regulated relative, afamelanotide (Scenesse), is EMA-approved since December 2014 for erythropoietic protoporphyria, but only via specialist centres, not for cosmetic tanning.

-- Research-grade Melanotan 2 is supplied by specialised vendors strictly for laboratory use; Klarovel does not stock or sell peptides.
+- Research-grade Melanotan 2 is supplied by specialised vendors strictly for laboratory use; Klarovel does not sell, source, or fulfil peptides.

 Melanotan 2 is a non-selective melanocortin agonist, not a tanning supplement#